FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 **Week11:**

 **prjWeek3/Week12:**
-Eric Peters told us about flexible cables and we learned how to attach them to housings
+I changed several copper wires to flexible wires, so that they are less likely to break and attached them to housings so they fit to the pins of our components.

 **prjWeek4/Week13:**
 I found out that with several components that use pwm I should use different pwm channels (pwm eyes and Motors)